Electric hotplates for camping

 They are versatile, however – from casseroles to cakes to chickens and more – plus they’re low-wattage and said to be highly efficient.

 The Remoska is a Czech invention with a long history and a loyal following.
-They come in two sizes – the Grand is family-sized and maybe a little bulky for small vans; the Standard is ideal for two people.
-I prefer the one with the glass lid and it’s only a tenner more.
+They come in two sizes – the Grand is family-sized and maybe a little bulky for small vans; the Standard is ideal for two people and has a glass lid, which I much prefer.

 We’re not sure about the value of a microwave for camping and campervans, but that might be because we don’t use one at home.
 They’re probably too bulky for many campervans and smaller motorhomes, though there are some more compact models around.